Nottingham Forest F.C.: Clough without Taylor (1982–1993)

 Anderlecht beat Forest in the 1983–84 UEFA Cup semi-finals in controversial circumstances.
 Several contentious refereeing decisions went against Forest.
-Over a decade later, it emerged that before the match, referee Guruceta Muro had received a £27,000 "loan" from Anderlecht's chairman Constant Vanden Stock.
+Over a decade later, it emerged that before the match, referee Emilio Guruceta Muro had received a £27,000 "loan" from Anderlecht's chairman Constant Vanden Stock.
 Anderlecht went unpunished until 1997, when UEFA banned the club from European competitions for one year.
-Muro died in a car crash in 1987.
+Guruceta Muro died in a car crash in 1987.

 Forest beat Sheffield Wednesday on penalties in the Football League Centenary Tournament final in April 1988 after drawing 0–0.
 Forest finished third in the league in 1988 and made the 1987–88 FA Cup semi-finals.
 Stuart Pearce won the first of his five successive selections for the PFA Team of the Year.

-On 18 January 1989 Clough joined the fray of a City Ground pitch invasion by hitting two of his own team's fans when on the pitch.
+On 18 January 1989, Clough joined the fray of a City Ground pitch invasion by hitting two of his own team's fans when on the pitch.
 The football authorities responded with a fine and touchline ban for Clough.
 The match, against QPR in the League Cup, finished 5–2 to Forest.

-Forest beat Everton 4–3 after extra time in the 1989 Full Members Cup final, then came back to beat Luton Town 3–1 in the 1989 Football League Cup Final.
+Forest beat Everton 4–3 after extra time in the 1989 Full Members Cup final, then came back to beat Luton Town 3–1 in the 1989 Football League Cup final.
 This set Forest up for a unique treble of domestic cup wins, but tragedy struck a week after the League Cup win.
 Forest and Liverpool met for the second season in a row in the FA Cup semi-finals.
 The Hillsborough disaster claimed the lives of 97 Liverpool fans.
 The match was abandoned after six minutes.
 When the emotional replay took place, Forest struggled as Liverpool won 3–1.
 Despite these trophy wins, and a third-place finish in the First Division, Forest were unable to compete in the UEFA Cup, as English clubs were still banned from European competitions following the Heysel Stadium Disaster.
 Des Walker won the first of his four successive selections for the PFA Team of the Year.